msaifuddin/opnsense-attackmap/README.md

 - **Flat map, flat arcs.** Arcs take the direct chord between two points.
 Routing “the short way” around the antimeridian is correct on a globe, but on a flat map it just looks like an attack flying off the wrong edge.
-- **Layout.** The map is projected into the gap *between* the side panels rather than full-bleed, so nothing on it is hidden behind the UI.
+- **Layout.** The map is drawn at one uniform scale — stretching an axis to fill the box makes the continents visibly wrong — and positioned in the gap between the side panels so nothing on it hides behind the UI.
+The leftover space is not
+  blank: the ocean and its gradient cover the whole viewport, so it reads as full-bleed.
+Land is drawn with copies offset by one map width, which is what carries rings across the antimeridian seam, and clipped to the map rectangle so the copy a whole width away cannot appear as a second set of continents.
 - **Backgrounded tabs.** Browsers throttle `requestAnimationFrame` to zero in a hidden tab, so the canvas freezes on its last frame until you look at it again.
   That is normal; the server keeps ingesting throughout.